-1. Ernst & Young LLP (the "Former Auditor") resigned as auditor of the Corporation effective October 7, 2016, at the request of the Corporation.
-2. The Corporation's audit committee considered the resignation of the Former Auditor and recommended to the board of directors that MNP LLP (the "Successor Auditor") be appointed to fill the vacancy in the office of auditor until the next annual meeting of the Corporation's shareholders.
-The board of directors considered the Former Auditor's resignation and the recommendation of the audit committee and appointed the Successor Auditor as auditor of the Corporation effective October 8, 2016, to hold office until the next annual meeting of shareholders.
-3. There were no reservations in the report of the Former Auditor on the Corporation's financial statements for the two most recently completed financial years ended September 30, 2015 or the period thereafter up to the date of resignation for which a report was issued.
+1. On February 1, 2019, the Corporation's board of directors decided that it would not propose to the Corporation's shareholders that MNP LLP (the "Former Auditor") be reappointed as auditor of the Corporation upon the expiry of its current term at the next annual meeting of the Corporation's shareholders (the "AGM") and that Ernst & Young LLP (the "Successor Auditor") be proposed for appointment as auditor instead.
+2. The Corporation's audit committee recommended to the board of directors that the Former Auditor not be proposed for reappointment as auditor of the Corporation at the AGM and that the Successor Auditor be proposed for appointment instead.
+The board of directors accepted the recommendations of the audit committee.
+3. There were no reservations in the report of the Former Auditor on the Corporation's financial statements for the two most recently completed financial years ended September 30, 2018 or the period thereafter up to February 1, 2019 for which a report was issued.
 4. There are no reportable events (as such term is defined in National Instrument 51-102) involving the Corporation and the Former Auditor.